 In lessons we'll focus on these areas and more:

 Beginners regularly sing with excessive breath.
 It can be helpful to think of your singing voice as the same mechanism as your speaking voice (because it is!).
-Doing exercises involving very natural sighing and yawning type sounds can be a good introduction to keeping your tone nice and full.
+I like to begin this with staccato Aah exercise as this will teach your vocal cords to stay nice and tight.
+This will lead to a radical change to how full and powerful your voice feels.